PAX Manual

 ### Extending DOCUMENT

-LOCATE-AND-DOCUMENT methods, which emit markdown.
+are for writing new DOCUMENT-OBJECT\* methods, which emit markdown.

 - [variable] *FORMAT*

-Bound by DOCUMENT, this allows markdown output to depend on the
+output to depend on the output format.

 - [macro] WITH-HEADING (STREAM OBJECT TITLE &KEY LINK-TITLE-TO) &BODY BODY